WMC-AHIF-2021/HistoryOrSomething/README.md

 ## Yannik

 - Group-Leader
+- responsible for France
 - 15 years old
 - a really tall dwarf

 ## Christian

+- responsible for the UK
 - 15 years old but slightly older
 - Christian ha fatto esplodere i fornelli!

 ## Marcus

+- responsible for Germany
 - 15 years but much older
 - work hard, not smart